 - emotionally resilient when working in challenging situations.

-To show your commitment to the long qualifying period, everyone wishing to complete a medical degree is expected to do some work experience before applying.
-This work experience could be based in your local hospital, doctor's surgery, nursing home or mental health trust and will help you to understand some of the physical and emotional demands of working in medicine.
+This work experience could be based in your local hospital, doctor's surgery, nursing home, hospice or mental health trust and will help you to understand some of the physical and emotional demands of working in medicine.

 The largest employer of cardiologists is the NHS, although there are also opportunities in private clinics, universities and academic institutions, the armed forces and national governing bodies.

 Academic cardiologists can also expect to find positions within the NHS, universities, academic institutions and the private sector (such as large medical health and pharmaceutical companies).

 Specialist recruitment agencies also handle vacancies for doctors.

 As a junior cardiologist, you'll have an educational supervisor and may find it helpful to work with them to create your own specific professional development plan.
 The onus is very much on you to progress your career around areas of particular interest that you develop through your training.

 You'll be expected to continue learning and developing throughout your career.
 This is essential given the rate at which medical developments and scientific research lead to changes in all aspects of medicine, and is essential for remaining on the GMC register.